-Strengthening resilience to natural hazards and climate change.
-Not applicable Contributing to inclusion and equality.
-Not applicable Enhancing the quality of life and well-being.
-High Respecting, protecting and promoting human rights.
-Not applicable Respecting, consulting and involving indigenous peoples and local communities.
-Not applicable Achieving gender equality.
-Not applicable Ensuring growth, employment, income and livelihoods.
-Not applicable Promoting economic investment and quality tourism.
-Not applicable Strengthening capacity-building, innovation and local entrepreneurship.
-Not applicable Ensuring conflict prevention.
+Protecting biological and cultural diversity and providing ecosystem services and benefits.
+High Strengthening resilience to natural hazards and climate change.
+High Contributing to inclusion and equality.
+Some Enhancing the quality of life and well-being.
+Some Respecting, protecting and promoting human rights.
+Some Respecting, consulting and involving indigenous peoples and local communities.
+Some Achieving gender equality.
+Some Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
+Some Strengthening capacity-building, innovation and local entrepreneurship.
+High Ensuring conflict prevention.
 Not applicable Protecting heritage during conflict.
-High Promoting conflict resolution.
+Not applicable Promoting conflict resolution.
 Not applicable Contributing to post-conflict recovery.
 Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify